 Mental health and wellbeing is a topic that affects each and every one of us, and it’s a conversation that we all need to have.
-Even more important than just talking about improving and maintaining our mental health is being proactive about looking after it – which is where Let’s Talk About Mental Health comes in.

 What’s different about Let’s Talk About Mental Health?

 Like any topic, there’s a lot of information/different opinions/general noise out there about mental health – some of it good, some of it average, and some of it highly questionable.
 And some of it written by people who have no idea what it’s like to go through mental illness.
-I know first-hand what it’s like to experience mental illness – as I said above, I had a breakdown in late 2011 followed by several years of crippling depression and anxiety, so I bring my personal experience plus my professional expertise (combined with research from quality sources) together when creating content for Let’s Talk About Mental Health.

 Where can I access Let’s Talk About Mental Health programs/blog posts/etc?

 Podcast: A weekly audio version of the program will be available for download every Monday morning (Australian time) on multiple podcast platforms including Spotify, Apple Podcasts, Google Podcasts, Pocket Casts, RadioPublic and Anchor.
 Additionally, an audio-only version is available on YouTube each week.
-The podcast launched on October 7, 2019; go to the Podcast page to find the link to your preferred platform.
+The podcast launched on October 7, 2019; go to the Podcast page to find the link to your preferred podcast service.